 Since inception we have been engaged in organizational activities, including raising capital and research and development activities.
 We have not generated revenues and have not yet achieved profitable operations, nor have we ever generated positive cash flow from operations.
 There is no assurance that profitable operations, if achieved, could be sustained on a continuing basis.
 We are subject to those risks associated with any pre-clinical stage pharmaceutical company that has substantial expenditures for research and development.
 There can be no assurance that our research and development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, we operate in an environment of rapid technological change and is largely dependent on the services of our employees and consultants.
 Further, our future operations are dependent on the success of the Company's efforts to raise additional capital.
 These uncertainties raise substantial doubt about our ability to continue as a going concern for 12 months after the issuance date of our financial statements.
 The accompanying financial statements have been prepared on a going concern basis.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the company to continue as a going concern, which contemplates the continuation of operations, realization of assets and liquidation of liabilities in the ordinary course of business.
-We incurred a net loss of \$3,236,530 for the year ended December 31, 2020 and \$2,304,908 for the three months ended March 31, 2021, and had an accumulated deficit of \$30,384,706 at March 31, 2021.
-We anticipate incurring additional losses until such time, if ever, that we can generate significant revenue from our product candidates currently in development.
-Our primary source of capital has been the issuance of debt and equity securities.
-We believe that current cash is sufficient to fund operations and capital requirements through August 2021.
-Additional financings will be needed by us to fund our operations, to complete development of and to commercially develop our product candidates.
-There is no assurance that such financing will be available when needed or on acceptable terms.
+We incurred a net loss of \$3.9 million for the year ended December 31, 2020 and \$4.0 million for the nine months ended September 30, 2021, and had an accumulated deficit of \$33.4 million at September 30, 2021.
+We anticipate incurring additional losses until such time, if ever, that we can generate significant revenue from our product candidates currently in deve